 Animal products such as meat and cheese are expensive, whereas plant-based protein sources are some of the cheapest foods available.
 So save money by opting for products like beans, pulses, legumes and whole grains.
 Not only will you be helping animals and the planet, this will do wonders for your bank account!

-For some really exciting and cheap vegan recipes, see Animal Aid’s ‘Meat-Free!
-Feed Four for Under a Fiver’ booklet.
+For some really exciting and cheap vegan recipes, see Animal Aid’s Plant-based Cooking on a Budget recipe booklet

 So what do vegans eat?